mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 This document specifies a mechanism allowing servers to influence the IP addresses towards which clients send QUIC packets.
-In this case, an attacker can cause a client to send packets to a victim.
+In this case, a malicious server could cause a client to send packets to a victim.
 A countermeasure similar to {{Section 21.5.3 of QUIC-TRANSPORT}} is to limit the packets that can be sent to a non-validated additional addresses.

 A client MUST NOT send non-probing frames to an additional address prior to validating that address.
 The generic measures described in {{Section 21.5.6 of QUIC-TRANSPORT}}